 Emeritus Professor of Forensic Linguistics at Aston University, where he was the founding director of the Centre for Forensic Linguistics, Malcolm Coulthard is best known for his work on the analysis of Spoken and Written Discourse and his An Introduction to Discourse Analysis (1977/1985) is still widely used.
 He is the founding editor of The International Journal of Speech, Language and the Law and was the Founding President of the International Association of Forensic Linguists.
 He is the author of 20 authored and edited books, as well as 50 articles and chapters in books, and has supervised numerous PhD dissertations on various aspects of language and law.
 Malcolm has been commissioned to write reports in over 150 cases including The Birmingham Six, The Derek Bentley Appeal (where, in 1998, the verdict of guilty was overturned after 46 years) and The Bridgewater Four Appeal, and has given expert evidence in courts in England, Scotland, Northern Ireland, Germany and Hong Kong.

 Dr Krzysztof Kredens received his MA in English Studies and PhD in English Linguistics from the University of Lodz.
-He is a lecturer in applied linguistics in the School of Languages and Social Sciences at Aston University, where he is Director of Undergraduate Programmes in English Language and teaches undergraduate and postgraduate courses in English applied linguistics.
+He is a lecturer in applied linguistics in the School of Languages and Social Sciences at Aston University, where he teaches undergraduate and postgraduate courses in English applied linguistics.
 His research is based in the School's Centre for Forensic Linguistics, where he is Deputy Director.
 Dr Kredens works regularly as a forensic linguistic expert witness and is an elected member of the Executive Committee of the International Association of Forensic Linguists.
 He also has experience of working as a public service interpreter.